A Proposal for a Universal Practice:

 I have spent two decades as a visual and performing artist investigating embodiment as a creative enquiry into life, which necessarily supported the exploration of those deepest fears and that excruciating sense of separateness.
 The more I looked for the ‘separate and threatened person’ I was supposed to be, the clearer it became that it was nothing more than the idea that somehow I lived behind my face.
 The label of being an ‘I’ dissipated, as it was nothing but an empty physical sensation, a contraction behind my face inside my head.
 The more I allowed myself to be and feel as the whole body, the more I connected with life as a whole.

 Once I tapped into the incredible possibility to be embodied as the deeper intelligence of life itself, seeing one life in endlessly changing unique expressions, I found my life-long passion: the exploration of how to be life, live life, breathe life and act as life.
 And how to allow the healing of all the ideas of separateness and self-protective survival strategies to be transmuted one by one as they organically arise.
+The heart naturally openend and began to inform this process.

 Now I find it easy to sink deeply into the mysterious nature of the physical body, with all its endless internal functions.
 And I find the same mysteriousness and incomprehensible beingness there, that I find in whatever I understand of being the universe.
 In fact, I can not separate between the mysteriousness of the body and the universe anymore.
-I learnt to be comfortable with the realm of the unknown and the unknowable, because really it is there where I found profound peace, joy and an abundance of Love and compassion.
+I learnt to be comfortable with the realm of the unknown and the unknowable, because really it is there where I find profound peace, joy and an abundance of Love and compassion.
 In fact, the more I can drop the sense of separateness, the more I feel one with everything there is.
 This is where the heart just begins to radiate abundantly.
 And then the boundaries between teacher, teaching and the taught begin to fall away.
 Conflicts, tensions and frustrations turn into opportunities for positive transformation.

 I can easily envision this understanding transforming humanity as a whole.
 It is universal.
-It would naturally change humanity’s priorities to happiness, sustainability, richness of feeling-expression and mutual empowerment and we would consider it of utmost importance to end the endless new creation of repeating the horrors that traumatize and disable humanity from flourishing to its full capacity.
+It would naturally change humanity’s priorities to happiness, sustainability, richness of feeling-expression and mutual empowerment and we would consider it of utmost importance to end the endless new creation of repeating the horrors that traumatize and disable humanity, preventing it from flourishing to its full capacity.
 What I am talking about is certainly not new. it is not ‘my’ idea.
 The wisdom of intrinsic unity of all of life has many faces in humanity’s wisdom ancestry: Just one beautiful example: The Fourth Way Update from July 2022 – an Indigenous Strategy to Build Sustainable, Peaceful and Harmonious Prosperity in the Americas and Beyond – states: “Until we believe that we can build a New World Civilization, based on the Oneness of the Human Family and all Living Beings, free of inequality, injustice and abuse of any form and act together in unprecedented, unified action with “One Heart and One Mind, in Many Bodies” as Crazy Horse called it, our suffering will continue to deepen!”

 The potential of being embodied as oneness with all of life radiates and reveals a yet-unknown potential of human nature.
 A level of beingness, where we can begin to live from Love rather than the fear of survival, which leads to endless distortions of threats to overcome and endless unhealthy points of view, such as the superiority of certain humans over others.